Warning signs for global recovery as Delta dims outlook By Reuters - Up News Info

 5/COMMODITY WORRIES

 Popular reflation trades in the commodity markets have also gone into reverse.
-A ratio of gold/copper prices has fallen 10% after rising to more than 6-1/2 year highs in May.
+A ratio of copper/gold prices has fallen 10% after rising to more than 6-1/2 year highs in May.